 Rhubarb, with its edible stalks starting in May, perfecting bridges the locally harvestable dessert gap between maple syrup in April and strawberries in June.

-As I’d heard, the rhubarb plant is a persistent perennial, growing back with gusto year after year.
+The rhubarb plant is a persistent perennial, growing back with gusto year after year.
 Sometimes to the point of overload for some home gardeners.
-This year I was on the receiving end of such overload.
+This year I was on the lucky receiving end of such overload.
 I happily created garden space for a separated rhubarb plant, and immediately picked a beautiful late May bouquet.

-With strawberries in the back and now rhubarb in the front, I thought my yard was ready to provide the tried and true late spring combo, but with most of the berries still unripe, I had to let the rhubarb fly solo on this round.
+With strawberries in the backyard and now rhubarb in the front, I thought my yard was ready to provide the tried and true late spring combo, but with most of the berries still unripe, I had to let the rhubarb fly solo for now.
+It did very well on its own.

 Rhubarb Yogurt Cups